Fowzi Badavi Nejad: Biography

+Siege and preparations

 Nejad agreed, the 22-year-old arriving in London at the beginning of 1980 on the pretext of requiring medical treatment.
 He and the five other members of the team were put up in a block of flats and given money to spend; the young Iraqi caretaker of the flats was told they were language students.
 After a few weeks, other residents complained about their raucous behaviour and they were asked to leave.
 They moved to another London flat in Lexham Gardens, South Kensington owned by a Jordanian.
 They toned down their behaviour and received visits from more-senior DRFLA members for training and support.
-During April, they reconnoitred the Iranian Embassy in pairs or threes.
+During April, they reconnoitered the Iranian Embassy in pairs or threes.
 On 29 April, they received final instructions and distributed the weapons.
 Nejad, now using the alias "Ali", received a 9mm Browning pistol.

-The group took control of the Embassy on the morning of 30 April.
-During the takeover, Nejad was regarded by police constable Trevor Lock - a member of the Diplomatic Protection Group and one of the hostages - with particular negativity, saying he couldn't "connect with him," adding that Nejad had fired his pistol over the head of Dr. Gholam Ali Afrouz - the chargé d'affaires - to amuse himself.
-On 5 May at 13:45, Abbas Lavasani - the Embassy's chief press officer - was shot dead by the group's leader - Salim Towfigh (real name Oan Ali Mohammed) - and his body dumped outside.
-At 19:23, when the SAS stormed the Embassy, Ahmad Dadgar - embassy medical clerk - heard a shout to the other terrorists, "They attacked, go to the hostages room and kill everybody," and saw Nejad and two others enter but turned his back to the terrorists and did not know who then fired the bullets which critically injured him; the gunfire left a PhD student - Ali Samadzadeh - dead, the second and final hostage to die before the SAS killed the five other terrorists.
+The group took control of the embassy on the morning of 30 April.
+During the takeover, Nejad was regarded by Metropolitan Police Diplomatic Protection Group Constable Trevor Lock (also a hostage) with particular negativity, saying he could not "connect with him," adding that Nejad had fired his pistol over the head of Gholam Ali Afrouz, the chargé d'affaires, to amuse himself.
+On 5 May at 13:45, Abbas Lavasani, the Embassy's chief press officer, was shot dead by the group's leader, Salim Towfigh (real name Oan Ali Mohammed), and his body was dumped outside.
+At 19:23, when the SAS stormed the Embassy, Ahmad Dadgar, the embassy's medical clerk, heard a shout to the other terrorists, "They attacked, go to the hostages room and kill everybody," and saw Nejad and two others enter but turned his back to the terrorists and did not know who then fired the bullets which critically injured him; the gunfire left a PhD student Ali Samadzadeh dead, the second and final hostage to die before the SAS killed the five other terrorists.